-- 1. OTA students will communicate and interact effectively using a variety of appropriate techniques (written, verbal and nonverbal) with clients and others. - 2.
-OTA students will exercise critical thinking and decision-making skills that integrate theory and principles in assisting with the delivery of client care. - 3.
-OTA students will apply relevant knowledge and skills of the occupational therapy profession that contribute to appropriate intervention and treatment plans to perform competently in the profession. - 4.
-OTA students will integrate theory, principles and concepts of rehabilitation, and the related disciplines in the delivery of client care. - 5.
+- verbal and nonverbal) with clients and others. - in assisting with the delivery of client care. - 3.
+OTA students will apply relevant knowledge and skills of the occupational therapy profession that - the delivery of client care. - 5.
 OTA students will collaborate and work effectively with clients, families, and other health care team members to support achievement of treatment plans and goals. - 6.
 OTA students will practice in a professional, respectful, and ethical manner applying codes of ethics, values, and behaviors to all ages, populations, and socioeconomic classes.